ufs-community/ufs-srweather-app/docs/UsersGuide/source/Introduction.rst

 * Inclusion of data assimilation, cycling, and ensemble capabilities.
 * A verification package (e.g., METplus) integrated into the workflow.
 * Inclusion of stochastic perturbation techniques.

-In addition to the above list, other improvements will be addressed in future releases.

 .. bibliography:: references.bib